-- Parents/guardians will perform and record temperature checks and answer the following questions via Google form. - Has your child been in close contact with a person who has a positive COVID-19 test? - Is your child currently experiencing any of the COVID-19 Symptoms? (listed on page 10) - If families answer yes to either question, their child will be excluded until the return to school conditions have been met as outlined below in the section Procedures for COVID exclusions and return to school - MCISD staff will visually check the child for signs of illness, including all known COVID-19 symptoms (as listed on page 12). - MCISD staff will continue to monitor symptoms throughout the day and monitor temperatures when children appear ill or "not themselves." - Each school building will identify a staff person who will be responsible for handling questions and reporting about COVID-19 concerns.
+- Parents/guardians will complete a health screening via Google form - If the health screening indicates a child is exhibiting the current COVID-19 symptoms, the child will be excluded until the return to school conditions have been met as outlined in the Exclusion of Children and Staff Testing Positive for COVID-19 or Exhibiting Symptoms of COVID-19 section of this document. - If families answer yes to either question, their child will be excluded until the return to school conditions have been met as outlined below in the section Procedures for COVID exclusions and return to school - MCISD staff will visually check the child for signs of illness, including all known COVID-19 symptoms (as listed on page 12). - MCISD staff will continue to monitor symptoms throughout the day and monitor temperatures when children appear ill or "not themselves." - Each school building will identify a staff person who will be responsible for handling questions and reporting about COVID-19 concerns.
 All MCISD staff will know who this person is and how to contact them.